 Early in the planning process, the HMPC determined that data collection, mitigation strategy development, and Plan approval would be greatly enhanced by inviting state and federal agencies and other organizations to participate in the process.
 Neighboring communities, tribal and regional agencies involved in hazard mitigation activities, agencies that have the authority to regulate development, as well as other businesses, academia, and private and NGO organizations, were also invited to provide feedback.
 Based on their involvement in hazard mitigation activities or their role in land stewardship in the Eastern Region, representatives from several state and federal agencies and local businesses were included in the HMPC in 2022 and are noted in Appendix A. Many of these stakeholders participated in planning meetings or were provided an opportunity to review the draft plan before it was finalized.
+If they did not have an opportunity to review the plan during early stakeholder engagement efforts, they were provided the plan during the public review period.
 Some of the State and Federal agencies, which were invited to participate in the process, provided data and information for the Plan update, or provided feedback on the Plan include:

 - Montana Department of Natural Resources & Conservation (DNRC)

 - Montana Department of Transportation

 - Montana Bureau of Mines & Geology

 - Montana Fish, Wildlife, & Parks

-- FEMA Region VIII

-- EPA

-- US Forest Service